Home / Blog / Hotels, Resorts & Lodging / Peek Inside the Most Splendidly Decorated Disney World Hotels at Christmas

 Inside This Post Inside This Post

 I don't know about you, but I just love the most wonderful time of the year!
 As of Nov.
-11, 2023, Walt Disney World is ALL in for Christmastime — not just at the theme parks but also at the hotels.
+12, 2024, Walt Disney World is ALL in for Christmastime — not just at the theme parks but also at the hotels.
 Each and every Christmas, Disney’s elves get to work making sure every bit of the resort feels like your home for the holidays.
-From Value to Deluxe, each Walt Disney World Resort hotel is decked out with unique, themed ornaments and decorations sure to catch your eye.
-Most of the Deluxe Disney World Resort hotels get an extra-special dusting of Christmas magic with life-size gingerbread houses, carousels and more decadent displays.
+From value to deluxe, each Walt Disney World Resort hotel is decked out with unique, themed ornaments and decorations sure to catch your eye.
+Most of the Disney World Resort deluxe hotels get an extra-special dusting of Christmas magic with life-size gingerbread houses, carousels and more decadent displays.

-Disney World Christmas Decorations - Grand Floridian Gingerbread Display
+Disney World Hotel Christmas Decorations - Grand Floridian Gingerbread Display

 What Should I Expect?